 We know funding graduate school can be challenging, and we’re committed to doing whatever we can to help.
 That said, an MSI from UMSI is a good investment.
-Our graduates find work in the field of their choice 97% of the time within six months of graduation, and average salaries are excellent.
+According to our most recent employment report, average salaries are excellent.
 Many students earn competing job offers; MSI graduates are in extremely high demand.
-They’re also extremely satisfied with their employment once hired (93% satisfaction rate in the most recent survey).
+They’re also extremely satisfied with their employment once hired (95% satisfaction rate in the most recent survey).

 Here’s information that may help guide you as you work toward paying for your degree:

 Full-term tuition at the School of Information is set by the U-M Office of the Registrar.
 Each year near the beginning of the fall term, updated tuition and fees are posted on the Registrar's website.

 Those rates for the 2023-2024 school year are $13,596 per term for Michigan residents and $27,360 per term for out-of-state residents attending full time (9 credits or more), plus fees.

 It’s worth noting that tuition is capped at that amount, so if you choose to enroll in more credits per term (as some of our students do), those additional credits are effectively free.